dev-diego-fully/brain-rusted/README.md

-# BrainRusted: Brainfuck Interpreter in Rust
+# BrainRusted: Brainf*ck Interpreter in Rust

-This is a simple interpreter for the Brainfuck programming language, implemented in Rust.
+This is a simple interpreter for the Brainf*ck programming language, implemented in Rust.
 The project was created around 2020/2021 as a learning endeavor to practice Rust programming and to gain a better understanding of how interpreters work.
 While it is unlikely to receive updates in the future, it is not impossible.

 ## Table of Contents